 9 University of North Carolina at CharlotteCharlotte See on map

 Just 15 minutes northeast of Uptown, UNC Charlotte boasts a 1,000-acre campus that’s still close to Charlotte’s vibrant NoDa, Plaza Midwood and South End neighborhoods.
 Start your visit with a walk through the botanical gardens, home to three different gardens with 16 collections.
 Over in the art department, check out three exhibition spaces in the Rowe Arts Building, which displays the work of students, faculty and visiting artists.
 For a good meal, students rave about Passage to India.

 Recreate carefree college days at Davis Field by swinging under the towering trees or taking time for a picnic.
 For a learning opportunity, visit the only museum in North Carolina dedicated to the study of global cultures at the Museum of Anthropology.
 Catch up on a little botany 101 at the 134-acre Reynolda Gardens with beautiful woodlands, wetlands and a greenhouse.
 Don’t miss out on getting a unique souvenir at the Reynolda Village shops right next door.
-For your finale, enjoy a pitcher of beer at Shorty’s, which is celebrating its 105th birthday.
+For your finale, enjoy a pitcher of beer at Shorty’s.

 Wander through campus and admire public art sculptures, as well as massive murals by artist and North Carolina native John Biggers in the C.G.
 O’Kelly Library.
 The Diggs Gallery also operates as a cultural center with exhibitions and programs focused on African American and regional art (recognized by The Smithsonian as one of the nation’s best).
 If you’re looking for action: Every Saturday in spring and summer, Bowman Gray Stadium fills up the stands for short-track racing at NASCAR’S longest running weekly track.
 The whole family will love seeing multiple races at “The Madhouse.”